theo-armour/pages/0-categories.md

 >
 >Categories are not the only means of enabling users to browse sets of related pages.
 Other tools which may be used instead of or alongside categories in particular instances include lists and navigation boxes.
 For a comparison of these techniques, see Categories, lists and navigation templates.

+### Topic categories

+Topic categories are named after a topic (usually sharing a name with the Wikipedia article on that topic)

+### Set categories

+Set categories are named after a class (usually in the plural)

 ## Wikipedia Contents